Rebels yesterday, hospitable today, always heroic

 The city is also very well known for being the birthplace of the world famous rum brand Bacardi, which was started by the wealthy Catalan from Sitges, Facundo Bacardí Masso in 1862 who emigrated to Cuba.
 In the very same building you have now the museum that displays the extensive art collection of the Bacardí family.
 And lastly, an event that changed the history of Cuba forever.
 It was January the 1 of 1959, when Fidel Castro proclaimed the victory of the Cuban Revolution from a balcony in the City Hall.
 These are just a few facts of what you are about to experience in the city, and why it really should ranks high if you ever consider a trip to Cuba.
 This country is not just about Havana and Varadero, but so, so much more!
 Santiago was a fascinating end point in our tour which we are glad to have done and include.

 It is surprising to know that majority of tourists do not consider coming to Santiago.
 This is easily understandable because of the distances and perhaps the limited time they have on holidays, however if there is something I can say about this, is do not commit the error in not coming here.
 I found along the way people who spent even 3 days in Trinidad.
 Seriously?
 Was that really needed?
 For a tiny city over-spending that many days is nonsense (well at least to my point of view).
 It’s wiser to better plan ahead and include what is now a city that rivals with Havana.
-I am most sure anymore which one is my favorite, so I keep it at 50/50.
+I am most sure anymore which one is my favourite, so I keep it at 50/50.
 I liked them both the same, I cannot chose one or another.

 The amount of beautiful architecture and colours was unexpected.
 The restoration projects have revamped over half of the city and will shine even more in the coming years.
 While the level of gentrification along the pedestrian streets in incredible.
 So many shops, so many great restaurants and bars everywhere, and so many stunning old cinemas; it’s really a lot to see and do

-Now before moving on, please take my advice when considering going to the Gran Roca and the Isabelica coffee plantation, and the San Pedro de la Roca Castle, both places listed by the UNESCO as World Heritage Sites; take a private driver to take you there and around rather than spending a fortune in an organized tour.
+Now before moving on, please take my advice when considering going to the Gran Roca and the Isabelica coffee plantation, and the San Pedro de la Roca Castle, both places listed by the UNESCO as World Heritage Sites; take a private driver to take you there and around rather than spending a fortune in an organised tour.
 First of all, when planning the trip in Cuba I could manage to book ahead other excursion, out of question, but nowhere I could really find an operation for this places unless getting exorbitant quotations.
 So as we moved on, we thought on asking at the Cubanacan tour operator once in Santiago only to find out for two people it would cost around 130 CUP for 2 people, for just 5 hours altogether.
 A private driver costed us 60 CUP!
 And believe me when I tell you there are lots of drivers awaiting specially around the Parque Cespedes. easy, very easy to negotiate.

 For more information about Santiago de Cuba check Wikipedia site.
 And for everything important regarding Cuba such as visa requirements, currency and WiFi access, I would strongly recommend you to check the main post for Cuba, Havana, where everything is well listed and explained.

-What to see and do in Santiago de Cuba:
+What to see and do in Santiago de Cuba

 -Ron Santiago de Cuba Factory At the north of the city, next to the railway station.
 This was until the Revolution and post-nationalisation of all the foreign assets the factory of the world famous Bacardi Rum.
 Originally built in 1862, it is the oldest factory in Cuba still retaining the very same tradition.
 Nearby is the great storage room called Don Pancho, nicknamed the Rum Cathedral.
 Unfortunately you can only see it from outside, and if you approach the door, the barrels ageing inside.
 No pictures allowed from the door.